Magdalena Andersson voted in as Sweden's first female prime minister | DW | 24.11.2021

 Andersson previously served as finance minister and took over as leader of the Social Democrats earlier this month.
 Late Tuesday, she secured an agreement with the Left Party to increase pensions in exchange for the party backing Wednesday's vote in parliament.

-Andersson told public broadcaster SVT Tuesday the deal would "strength the finances of the poorest pensioners."
+Andersson told public broadcaster SVT Tuesday the deal would "strengthen the finances of the poorest pensioners."
 In exchange, Left Party leader Nooshi Dadgostar told Swedish radio, "We're not going to block Andersson."

-In Sweden's parliamentary system, majority backing is not required to be elected prime minister rather a candidate needs to not have an absolute majority of parliamentarians opposed to them.

 Andersson was already supported by Social Democrats' coalition partner, the Greens.